Frequently Asked Questions

-- The member is still an active participate in the AmeriCorps Program and that
+- The member is still an active participant in the AmeriCorps Program, and

 - Nothing has changed in regards to their total household income or household size that will impact their eligibility in accordance with the CCDF Block Grant program guidelines for the state or territory where the child care services were provided.

-How long will it take to process my provider’s invoice?
+How long will it take to process my provider's Attendance Sheet (invoice)?

-On average it takes about 15 days for Attendance Sheets (invoices) to be processed; during high volume times (August – October), it may take up to 30 days.
+On average it takes about 10 days for Attendance Sheets (invoices) to be processed; during high volume times (August to December), it may take up to 30 days.

 What will delay my providers invoice from being paid in a timely manner?